hanishkvc/prgs-covid-cowin_vaccine_check/README.rst

 After few minutes the access will be restored and you can get the data again.

-To help mitigate this to some extent, and also to be bit efficient and less loading on the server, the logic caches data wrt any given state for upto 5 mins by default.
-So if a user tries to requery wrt the same state, it wont try to fetch the data from the server.
-However if user tries to query wrt a new state, then it will fetch fresh data, provided previously data had not been fetched for that state within the past 5 minutes.
+To help mitigate this to some extent, and also to be bit efficient and less loading on the server, the logic caches most of the data fetched from the server (be it wrt states/districts/vaccenters) for upto 5 mins by default.
+So if a user tries to requery the same, it wont try to fetch the data from the server.
+However if user tries to query wrt a new state/district/date, then it will fetch fresh data, provided previously data had not been fetched for the same within the past 5 minutes.

 NOTE: The local temporary caching is mainly useful for the modular browser based version of this logic.
 The NodeJS based version currently cant make use of this caching capability, as it exits